 Daemon (your machine, manages sessions)

 The daemon runs on your dev machine and manages process-backed sessions through tmux plus transport-backed sessions through SDKs and network protocols.
+It also owns the managed MCP server for runtime-scoped memory, Send, and Cron tools.
 The server relays connections between your devices and the daemon.
 Everything stays on your infrastructure.

 download